Contact one of our Indonesia specialists + 44 (0) 20 3958 6120Start Planning Your Holiday

 Who are Indonesia holidays best for?

-While sun worshippers and surfers make the pilgrimage to the plethora of tropical beaches, culture vultures can take their pick from hundreds of temples and revel in local ceremonies and traditional rituals.
+While sun worshippers and surfers make the pilgrimage to the plethora of tropical beaches in search of adventure, culture vultures can take their pick from hundreds of temples and revel in local ceremonies and traditional rituals.
 A diving fanatic?
-Head to the Gili Islands to snorkel off coconut-palm lined shores, or the UNESCO-listed Raja Ampat which is known for its eyewatering natural beauty and diverse marine life.
-Romantic Indonesian landscapes are perfect for honeymooners as are the scores of exceptional hotels, from thatch-roofed hilltop resorts to barefoot jungle retreats.
-The hotels here have upped the ante and we can recommend the one to perfectly suit your island endeavours.
+Head to the Gili Islands to snorkel off coconut-palm lined shores, or the UNESCO-listed Raja Ampat which is known for its eyewatering natural beauty, wildlife and diverse marine life.
+Whether it’s the family holiday of a lifetime or a solo self-discovery excursion, the promise of an Indonesian adventure awaits.
+Even those in search of some seriously romantic Indonesian landscapes are in luck as these must-visit spots are scattered throughout the islands.
+They also make the perfect location for honeymooners, as do the scores of exceptional hotels, from thatch-roofed hilltop resorts to barefoot jungle retreats There really is something for all the family, friends and intrepid explorers to discover here.
+The hotels here have upped the ante too and we can recommend the one to perfectly suit your island endeavours.
 Spa hunters will discover massage huts with ridiculous views while adrenaline-seekers can let loose white-water rafting, mountain biking and hiking in lush terraced rice paddies.

 What can you find in Indonesia that you won’t find elsewhere?

 Smoking volcanoes, Komodo dragons and ancient jungle temples, Indonesia holidays offer some of the most extraordinary visual spectacles on earth.
 In our humble opinion (and that of our clued-up diving team), Raja Ampat with its extreme biodiversity, hosts some of the best diving opportunities in the world.
 Sound tempting?
 Forego the hotel and opt for a traditional teak phinisi sailing boat to go island hopping.
 Aside from landscapes, the archipelago is home to around 300 native ethnic groups.
-Experience the region’s great cultural diversity from island-to-island, learning distinct weaving techniques and ceremonial rites of passage.
-Original Travel consultants have travelled widely throughout the islands visiting the latest immaculate hotels, diving from luxury liveaboards, surfing and sampling all the best spa treatments.
+Experience the region’s great cultural diversity from island-to-island, learning distinct weaving techniques and ceremonial rites of passage from kind-faced locals keen to tell of the wonders their home has.
+Original Travel consultants have travelled widely throughout the islands visiting the latest immaculate hotels, diving from luxury liveaboards, surfing and sampling all the best spa treatments imaginable (it's a hard job but someone has to do it!).
 All in the name of luxury holiday research, naturally.
 The team can recommend the place to take in a spot of buffalo racing (Jembrana in Bali) or the restaurant that serves the most delectable Nasi Goreng in Indonesia (we're keeping that one up our sleeves for the time being).

 What are the best ways to discover Indonesia?

 Indonesia’s sheer size means a holiday calls for careful planning.
 It deserves all the attention it can get, so why not combine several islands with a driver and guide so you can sit back and take it all in.
-Take two weeks exploring Sumatra, Bali, Java and Sulawesi with Bali’s stylish jungle setting and blissful beaches being the perfect antidote to all that adventure.
+You won’t want to miss the chance to cruise your way through the inlets, hike the jagged landscapes or dip into the warm waters that lap the coastlines throughout this slice of paradise.
+You can fly to the far-flung islands, boat your way around (for the genuine experience), drive or train for a slower way of navigating to appreciate the rural surrounding scenery or weave all the modes of transport into one for an epic holidaying experience.
+We recommend you take two weeks exploring Sumatra, Bali, Java and Sulawesi, with Bali’s stylish jungle setting and blissful beaches being the perfect antidote to all that adventure.
+Although, you might just find yourself captivated by the Indonesian charm and longing to stay even longer...

 Special Things to Do in Indonesia

 Finally, we couldn't talk about luxury holidays to Indonesia without focusing on the diving, which is some of the very best in the world.
-The Indonesian region of Raja Ampat is the centre of the almost mythical Coral Triangle - regarded by those in the know (including our dive division Original Diving) as the best diving destination in the world.
+There are few places on earth that offer the depth and breadth of variety as Indonesia, whether you’re hunting for the Giant Mola Mola (sunfish) in the Balinese waters or dipping into the marine biodiverse waters of Sulawesi, you’re sure to experience the extraordinary here.
+The Indonesian region of Raja Ampat is also the centre of the almost mythical Coral Triangle - regarded by those in the know (including our dive division, Original Diving) as the best diving destination in the world.
 Some accolade, and a region best explored from aboard a luxury yacht plying the waters between beautiful - and often completely deserted - islands.